kingsdigitallab/radical_translations/docs/technical-overview.rst

     *Design iterations over the timeline component*

-More information on the process to create the timeline visualisation is available
+More information on the process to create the timeline visualisation can be found in the paper "Small Data and Process in Data Visualization: The Radical Translations Case Study" published by the research team and available at: https://arxiv.org/ftp/arxiv/papers/2110/2110.09349.pdf.

 .. _mobile first approach: https://xd.adobe.com/ideas/process/ui-design/what-is-mobile-first-design/